tnir/website-3/gitpod/docs/self-hosted/latest/index.md

 ## Advanved Installation

 You want to use your own database, registry, object storage, or source control management system?
 Gitpod should be run in an air-gap network?
 The [installation page](./latest/installation) provides you with more information on how to install and configure Gitpod.
-The page [product compatibility](./latest/compatibility) gives you an overview of compatible 3rd-party products like databases, registries, and source control management systems.
+The page “[product compatibility](./latest/compatibility)” gives you an overview of compatible 3rd-party products like databases, registries, and source control management systems.

 ## Troubleshooting